Hedalen Stave Church: Interior

 The soapstone baptismal font, with its conical wooden lid, is of gothic style and is still in use.
 On a special mount on the wall of the church is a statue of the Virgin Mary, crowned and dressed in a golden robe lined with vair and holding the similarly crowned and robed Christ Child enthroned on her lap.
 The statue dates from the early 13th century as does the wooden tabernacle in the form of a church.
-Hedal church was originally dedicated to the Virgin Mary and this statue originally stood on the principal altar in the apse in front of a polytych painted with scenes of her life, which could be closed over it during times of fasting.
-This polytych was repainted in the Baroque period and now forms the altarpiece, in front of which is displayed a medieval crucifix of Christ on the cross in the shape of a stylized tree of life.
+Hedal church was originally dedicated to the Virgin Mary and this statue originally stood on the principal altar in the apse in front of a polyptych painted with scenes of her life, which could be closed over it during times of fasting.
+This polyptych was repainted in the Baroque period and now forms the altarpiece, in front of which is displayed a medieval crucifix of Christ on the cross in the shape of a stylized tree of life.
 Both the statue of the Virgin and Child and the crucifix are among the more beautiful works of medieval art to survive from the Norwegian Middle Ages.

 The Virgin and Child statue was restored by the Norwegian Museum of Cultural History in 1990.
 After much discussion over whether it should remain in its collection, it is back in the church placed on a special mount.
 There was also a replica made at the same time as its restoration.
 It is placed on display if weather conditions makes the original's safe storage necessary.